paveltessman/sway-kblayout/README.md

 # Sway Keyboard Layout Switcher

-This utility allows you to have window-specific keyboard layout on SwayWM, a.k.a keyboard layout per window.
+This utility allows window-specific keyboard layout on SwayWM, a.k.a keyboard layout per window.

-It remembers keyboard layout at the moment you've changed focus from the window, and then restores the remembered layout when you focuse the window again.
+It remembers keyboard layout at the moment you've changed focus from the window, and restores the remembered layout when you focuse the window again.

 I don't guarantee there're no bugs here.
 If you have any, leave an issue, and I will look at it.